Make a routine to put Oilcure almond oil nasal drops - 3-4 drops in both...

 Good for digestion: Taking Fennel oil will help in digestion.
 Some of the components of the essential oils in fennel are stimulants and they stimulate secretion of digestive and gastric juices, while reducing inflammation of the stomach and intestines, and facilitating proper absorption of nutrients from the food.
 Furthermore, it can eliminate constipation and thereby protect the body from a wide range of intestinal troubles that can stem from being blocked up.
 It also has ant acidic (basic) properties and is extensively used in antacid preparations.
 In culinary applications, it is also used as an ingredient of focal point of many appetizers.

-Flatulence: Fennel oil is very popular as an ant flatulent, due to the carminative properties of the aspartic acid found in fennel.
-Its extract can be used by everyone, from infants to the elderly, as a way to reduce flatulence and to expel excess gas from the stomach.
+Flatulence: Fennel oil is very popular as an anti flatulent, due to the carminative properties of the aspartic acid found in fennel.
+Its extract can be used by everyone, from infants to elders, as a way to reduce flatulence and to expel excess gas from the stomach.
 It is commonly used in medicines to reduce symptoms of non-ulcer dyspepsia and flatulence in infants and young children.

 Weight Loss : Fennel seed oil may have a positive role in supporting weight loss as both a metabolic enhancer and an appetite suppressant.
 Increased metabolic output burns more energy and can accelerate fat loss.
 Fennel has the added benefit with regard to fat reduction in that it helps “break up” fat deposits in the bloodstream to be used as energy.
 Using energy sources the body already has stored can reduce the cravings for food.
 A study conducted at the Thüringen State Institute of Agriculture in Germany, found that dieters who supplemented with fennel seed oil ate less food.
 Fennel also contains melatonin.
 In 2011, Researchers at the University of Granada performed a study that showed melatonin, which is a natural hormone that regulates healthy sleep patterns, also helps control weight gain.